 It sure is!
 This is when Cambodia’s weather is on fleek.
 It’s cooler than the rest of the year, slightly, but offers lots of gorgeous sunny days for you to explore, swim and sweat like a good tourist should.
 Given it’s the high season, you’ll want to make sure you pre-plan your accommodation so you don’t find yourself without a place to crash.

 22. It gets very, very hot and humid

 Like, really, really humid.
-There were some days where I felt like my face would melt off, join the puddle inside my t-shirt and form a waterfall.
+There were some days when I felt like my face would melt off, join the puddle inside my t-shirt and form a waterfall.
 I come from a hot climate, but it’s the thick, dank humidity that’ll get you in Cambodia.
 So, make sure you get up and get exploring early to avoid the hottest part of the day.
-Drink lots of water, wear sunscreen, avoid the midday sun and wear very light, breathable clothing.
+Drink lots of water, wear sunscreen, avoid the midday sun and wear very light breathable clothing.

 23. It’s very safe in Siem Reap